RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 <input type="checkbox" id="LedBLUE" name="LedBLUE" value="on">LED Blue
 <span class="checkmark"></span>
 ```
-Whereas the previous range element will show a default look, these checkboxes are much more stylish.
+Whereas the previous range element will be shown with a default look, these checkboxes are much more stylish.
 This is accomplished by using
 CSS styles, in my case I used one from [here](https://www.w3schools.com/howto/howto_css_custom_checkbox.asp).
-Note that the checkbox
+These checkbox
-is defined with a *class="container"*.
+are defined with a *class="container"*.
 Such class name is used to style the element using CSS notation.
 The CSS styles code is often
 given [inside the <head></head> tag of an HTML document](https://www.w3schools.com/tags/tag_style.asp).
 The CSS code looks like this:

 ```css